Date: 7th December, 2017

 5. The rise of artificial intelligence

-It last year’s post artificial intelligence was mentioned; however, we didn’t realise how much AI would take off.
+Last year’s post artificial intelligence was mentioned; however, we didn’t realise how much AI would take off.
 Just look at Amazon’s Alexa – 8.2 million people now use this device.
-With over 25,000 different skills, Alexa now changes the consumers buying process and allows you to order items just by saying ‘Alexa’
+With over 25,000 different skills, Alexa now changes the consumer's buying process and allows you to order items just by saying ‘Alexa’

 6. Addressable TV goes live